lwsrbrts/Pwsh-Opto-Docker/README.md

 pwsh-opto:latest
 ```

-* The host name should be set as this is used for the notifications. `-h`
+* `-h` will set the hostname which is used for the Pushover notifications.
-* `--privileged` is used to ensure the RasPberry Pi can access the GPIO pins
+* `--privileged` is used to ensure the RasPberry Pi can access the GPIO pins.